NETOUCHER/WHMCS_Shadowsocks_Admin/README.md

 This is the provisioning module for WHMCS 7.x, compatible with Shadowsocks-manyuser (https://github.com/mengskysama/shadowsocks-rm/tree/manyuser) and its branches.
 Includes a QR Code 2-D barcode generator by Dominik Dzienia.

+# Important Announcement

+Major revision would be released in May 2020.

 # Full Setting Up Tutorial

 Please refer to the Wiki page.